Paper and Cardstock:

 Like paper, this is a never-ending topic.
 If you're reading this, you probably already know the differences between dye ink and pigment ink.
 Dye ink absorbs into the paper very quickly and dries almost immediately.
 Pigment ink sits on top of the paper and requires a good bit of time OR heating it in order for it to dry.
 Embossing ink is a clear sticky ink where it stays sticky for awhile so you can douse it with embossing powder and heat the powder until it melts.

 My favorite dye inks: I've used Stampin' Up! ink for almost 20 years and, except for their brand of black, have liked the results every time.
 Distress Inks are also amazing in every way.
 Like everything Tim Holtz puts his name on, they are top quality and rich in color.
+However, Distress Inks do not stamp leaving a sharp, crisp image.
+They are more for techniques that don't involve stamping an image.
 I love that I can buy them in minis.
-There are plenty of other top notch dye inks out there like My Favorite Things, Catherine Pooler, Simon Hurley and many others.
+There are plenty of other top notch dye inks out there like Gina K, Concord & 9th, Catherine Pooler, Altenew and many others.
 Just buy what you like from a reputable company and you will be good to go.

 Black ink: If you are going to use alcohol markers, I highly recommend Memento Tuxedo black ink.
 It will not smear and blend with your colors.
 It dries almost immediately.
-If you are going to watercolor or you simply need the sharpest image possible and you are NOT planning to use alcohol markers, I highly recommend Versafine.
-It is excellent at capturing the tiniest details, but may require heat setting before you color.
+If you are going to watercolor or you simply need the sharpest image possible and you are NOT planning to use alcohol markers, I highly recommend Versafine or Versa Clair.
+They are excellent at capturing the tiniest details, but may require heat setting before you color.
 As long as you give it time to dry, it is the best choice for stamping inside-the-card sentiments.

 Distress Oxides -The game changing ink.
 As far as I know, there is nothing else on the market like Tim Holtz's Distress Oxide inks.
 They are a hybrid between dye inks and pigment inks.
 They are so much fun to play with and layer on top of one another.
 I collect these and use them frequently.
 And yes, you can just plain stamp with them too.
 They dry faster than pigment inks but look opaque.
 Fantastic for stamping on darker cardstock.